 The Long-Term Benefits of Ongoing Training

 Training should be continuous, not just a one-time event.
-Here are some long-term benefits of investing in consistent, structured training:
+Here are some long-term benefits of investing in a complete guide to consistent, structured training:

 Why KNOW is the Ideal Solution for Restaurant Operations

 In a fast-paced restaurant environment, managing a team of servers and ensuring smooth daily operations can feel like juggling multiple tasks at once.
 From onboarding new hires to managing schedules, training your team, and maintaining food safety protocols, it’s easy for operations to get chaotic.
-This is where KNOW steps in—not just as a training platform, but as an all-encompassing digital operations assistant that streamlines and simplifies every part of your restaurant’s workflow.
+This is where KNOW steps in, not just as a digital operations assistant that streamlines and simplifies every part of your restaurant’s workflow.

 1. All-in-One Operations Management